-- For firms in emerging Asia, real depreciations are associated with faster revenue-based productivity growth, faster sales growth, faster growth of cash flow, a higher probability to engage in R&D, and higher export entry rates. - In other emerging markets (Latin America and Eastern Europe), real depreciations have a significantly negative effect on firm-level outcomes. - In industrialized countries real depreciations have no significant effects on firm-level outcomes. - Exporters are positively affected by real depreciations, while firms importing intermediates are negatively impacted. - Firms in emerging Asia are less likely to import and less import intensive than firms located in other emerging economies and in industrialized countries; moreover, firms in emerging Asia have a higher export intensity than firms in other emerging economies and industrialized countries.
-Firms located in other emerging economies are most likely to import and most import intensive. - Firms' R&D choice depends on the level of internal cash flow and the more so the less developed local financial markets are.
-Cash flow matters most for R&D decisions of firms in the set of other emerging economies; it has an intermediate impact on R&D in emerging Asia and does not play a significant role for R&D decisions in industrialized economies.
+- For firms in emerging Asia, real depreciations are associated with faster revenue-based productivity growth, faster sales growth, faster growth of cash flow, a higher probability to engage in R&D, and higher export entry rates. - In other emerging markets (Latin America and Eastern Europe), real depreciations have a significantly negative effect on firm-level outcomes. - In industrialized countries real depreciations have no significant effects on firm-level outcomes. - Real depreciations affect exporters positively and firms importing intermediates negatively. - In comparison with firms in industrialized countries, emerging-Asia firms are relatively more likely to export and have a high relative export intensity.
+Firms from other emerging economies